Check out our interview with addy; a platform that allows Canadians to invest in different properties across Canada with as little as $1.

-While a merchant cash advance is a way for business owners to access capital needed to run their businesses, it’s different than a traditional business loan.
+A merchant cash advance (MCA) is a way for business owners to access the capital they need to run their businesses, but it is different than a traditional business loan.
 If a significant portion of your sales is paid for via credit and debit, you can use your future receivables to get an advance of funds.
 Simply put, a merchant cash advance is an advance based on future credit card sales from your business.
-It’s a great short-term financing solution for your company, especially if a traditional small business loan doesn’t meet your needs.
+This can be a great short-term financing solution for your company, especially if a traditional small business loan doesn’t meet your needs.

 With a merchant cash advance, an agreement will have to be made between you and the merchant cash advance provider in terms of the advance amount, the amount you have to repay, and the holdback percentage.
 When this contract is signed, the advanced funds will be deposited into your account in exchange for a future percentage of your business’ credit card receipts or receivables.

 The agreed-upon percentage of your company’s daily revenues will be withheld by the merchant cash advance provider to repay them, which is known as the “holdback,” and will carry on until the entire advance amount is paid back in full.
 This holdback percentage is based on the amount of money your business gets, the amount of time it will take you to repay the advance amount, and the size of your monthly receivables.

 For instance, if the agreed-upon holdback rate is 15%, that means 15% of your credit card transactions would be withheld by the merchant cash advance provider until the full amount is repaid.

 Unlike a conventional loan, you pay back a merchant cash advance on your own time without necessarily having to adhere to a specific repayment schedule.
 There isn’t any rigid time period within which to repay the money in full.
 Instead, the lender will simply withhold a percentage of your daily sales until you’ve paid back your merchant advance.